edwellbrook/Shopping/readme.txt

 application for a supermarket or similar store.

-A customer registers their loyalty card (e.g. a nectar or tesco clubcard) online, and enters in their weekly shopping list.
+A customer registers their loyalty card (e.g. a nectar or tesco clubcard) online, and enters in their shopping list.

 On arrival to a store they're able to pick up a shopping list device, tap their card and the device will load in their shopping list.
 The device will provide an